TrecApps/false_hood/src/main/java/com/trecapps/false_hood/publicFalsehoods/README.md

     "institution": {
         "id": id of institution
     }
-    "dateMade": date indicating when the falsehood was made }
+    "dateMade": date indicating when the falsehood was made, "tags": "Keywords separated by new line or by '|'" }
 ```